elastic/integrations/packages/activemq/docs/README.md

 Use the ActiveMQ integration to:

-- Collect logs related to the audit and activemq instance and collect metrics related to the broker, queue and topic.
+- Collect logs related to the audit and ActiveMQ instance and collect metrics related to the broker, queue and topic.
 - Create visualizations to monitor, measure and analyze the usage trend and key data, and derive business insights.
 - Create alerts to reduce the MTTD and also the MTTR by referencing relevant logs when troubleshooting an issue.